Dead-end job: History

-Since the 1970s, occupations within many industrialized nations such as the United States have become less secure.
-As the traditional job hierarchies within a firm deteriorate and companies downsize due to unexpected circumstances such as a recession, or employer changes (both involuntary and voluntary), the reduction in job security in firms become more frequent.
-Instead of residing under one employer and being promoted within the one company, employees are climbing the corporate ladder by switching between employers.
+Since the 1970s, occupations in many industrialized nations, such as the United States, have become less secure.
+As the traditional job hierarchy within a firm deteriorates and companies downsize due to unexpected circumstances such as a recession or employer changes (both involuntary and voluntary), reductions in job security become more frequent.
+Instead of working for one employer and being promoted within a single company, employees are climbing the corporate ladder by switching employers.
 Because of this, many employees cannot expect to reside within the same firm for the next 15 to 20 years.
-Based on research results conducted by Anne-Kathrin Kronberg at Emory University, the externalization of job mobility affects gender disparities depending upon whether individuals work in bad or good occupations in addition to whether they leave their firms voluntarily or not.
-If an individual leaves a job voluntarily, then the gender gap closes the fastest within a benign occupation, while a dead-end job has stagnant results.
+Based on research conducted by Anne-Kathrin Kronberg at Emory University, the externalization of job mobility affects gender disparities depending on whether individuals work in bad or good occupations and whether they leave their firms voluntarily.
+If an individual leaves a job voluntarily, the gender gap closes fastest in a benign occupation, whereas in a dead-end job, it remains stagnant.
 If a worker leaves a job involuntarily, gender disparities run narrow within bad jobs.
-For good jobs, the gender gap closes initially but opens again swiftly in the 1990s.
+For good jobs, the gender gap initially closes but reopens swiftly in the 1990s.
 The study's definition of "good" or "bad" was whether the occupation provided pension plans and health insurance to their employees in addition to whether the individual's earnings were above the federal poverty threshold of 120 percent.

-Before 1990, individuals with disabilities were subject to discrimination by being denied equal job opportunities, companies failing to provide such individuals with reasonable accommodations, being assigned to dead-end classified occupations and underutilization as a whole.
+Before 1990, individuals with disabilities were subject to discrimination by being denied equal job opportunities, companies failing to provide such individuals with reasonable accommodations, being assigned to dead-end classified occupations, and being underutilized as a whole.
 The phrase "individual with a disability" references a person who has either a mental or physical impairment that limits the ability to perform one or several major life activities, or is regarded to have or has had a record of an impairment or disability.
-On July 26, 1992, the Americans with Disabilities Act of 1990 (ADA) was implemented and took effect to assist individuals with disabilities by eliminating such employment barriers so that they could fully participate in society and receive the same job opportunities that any other individual would receive.
+On July 26, 1992, the Americans with Disabilities Act of 1990 (ADA) took effect, assisting individuals with disabilities by eliminating employment barriers so they could fully participate in society and receive the same job opportunities as any other individual.